zhaonat/py-maxwell-fd3d/README.md

 There is also a preconditioners to render the system matrix symmetric.

 ## Single Function Entry Point
 The only function one really has to worry about is the one in fd3d.py This allows you to generate the matrix A and source vector b.
 Beyond that point, it is up to you to decide how to solve the linear system.
-There are some examples using scipy.sparse's qmr and bicg-stab but more likely than not, faster implementations exist elsewhere so it is important to have access to the underlying system matrix and right hand side.
+There are some examples using scipy.sparse's qmr and bicg-stab in the notebooks but more likely than not, faster implementations exist elsewhere so it is important to have access to the underlying system matrix and right hand side.

 # important notes about implementation
 1. Note that arrays are ordered using column-major (or Fortan) ordering whereas numpy is natively row-major or C ordering.
 You will see this in operations like reshape where I specify ordering (x.reshape(ordering = 'F')).
 It will also appear in meshgrid operations (use indexing = 'ij').

 ## Examples
-1. Plane Wave
+1. Plane Wave (plane-wave test)

-2. Dipole in Vacuum
+2. Dipole in Vacuum (vacuum.ipynb)

 ## Iterative Solvers
 QMR and BICG-STAB are the first go-to solvers.
 Also for faster running, instead of using scipy's solvers, a number of other solvers: